philipp-digianvittorio/SafeWayHome/README.md

 - interface:
   - pins with incidents: over Street names or coordinates?
   - dropdown with 2 cities (coordinates would be fixed)
+- webscraping:
+  - filter dienststellen by police department or not
+  - format of column article should only contain text
+  - how to get last page?

 ## Useful Links
 ### Interface